xxks-kkk/linuxjedi.co.uk/content/blog/2018/nfs.md

 - Clients talk to server using RPC:
-    - Use RPC to forward every file system request; remote server executes each request as a local request; server responds backk with result (Example: Figure 49.5 in Remzi's chapter)
+    - Use RPC to forward every file system request; remote server executes each request as a local request; server responds back with result (Example: Figure 49.5 in Remzi's chapter)
     - Advantage: server provides a consistent view of the file system to clients
     - Disadvantage: performance (use cache)